NuGet/NuGet.Client/test/NuGet.Tests.Apex/README.md

     $env:VisualStudio.InstallationUnderTest.Path="C:\Program Files (x86)\Microsoft Visual Studio\2022\Preview"
 ```

-Should you want to run the tests on the experimental instance, set the follow environment variable.
+Should you want to run the tests on the experimental instance, set the following environment variable.

 ```powershell
     $env:VisualStudio.InstallationUnderTest.RootSuffix="Exp"